vollmerr/state-template/README.md

 ```

 ## Docs
-The best way to try components and discover what is provided in this package is to run the documentation.
+The best way to try components and discover what is provided in this package is to run the documentation, or view it at [https://vollmerr.github.io/state-template](https://vollmerr.github.io/state-template).

-Use `npm run docs` and navigate to `http://localhost:6060/` to view the documentation.
+Use `npm run docs` and navigate to `http://localhost:6060/` to view the documentation locally.

-Every exmaple provides an editable example of code for trying the feature out.
+Every example provides an editable snippet of code for trying the feature out.

+### Deploying Docs

+Use `npm run deploy` to build and deploy the docs to [https://vollmerr.github.io/state-template](https://vollmerr.github.io/state-template).

 ## Testing
 There are several types of tests in this project as follows: